Why am I unable to open an e-mail attachment?

 - Click on GO button next to Manage, then uncheck all of the add-ins.

-- Once everything has been disabled, click Ok.
+- Once everything is disabled, click Ok.

 If none of the above suggestions helped determine or fix the problem, it is also possible that the attachment you received is corrupt.
 Reply to the e-mail asking the sender to verify the attachment works on their computer and to create a new e-mail and attachment.